enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 .. figure:: _static/media/images/WorldEditor/addLight.png
     :align: center

 Limon Engine uses a custom forward renderer with full dynamic light calculation.
-Since these calculations are resource hungry, only 4 lights will be enabled at any given time.
-This value is set at compile time, and not expected to be changed by game developers.
+Since these calculations are resource hungry, keeping the number of lights low is an important optimization.
+Limit for any given frame can be set using options.
-To make usage easier, only 1 directional light is allowed, but that light is never disabled (assumed Moon/Sun), so 1 directional + 3 point, or 4 point lights may be active at any given time.
-Engine itself decides which ones to activate and deactivate using player position, so adding more than 4 light is allowed.
+To make usage easier, only 1 directional light is allowed, and if it is set, that light is never disabled (assumed Moon/Sun).
+1 directional +  (limit - 1) point lights may be active at any given time.
+Engine itself decides which ones to activate and deactivate using player position, so adding any number of  point lights is allowed.

 Adding GUI Elements
 ___________________